 There are multiple ways the college informs students about the student learning outcomes they can expect from each course they enroll and complete.
+The following details how the College is sharing pertinent course information with students.

-- 1. When students enroll in a class, they can view the student learning outcomes in the enrollment course scheduling software (Banner).
-The course information, including learning outcomes and books required can be found when a student clicks the course record number link for more details about the course.
-[Working on automating this functionality] - 2.
-Upon enrollment to the college, an email is sent to each student welcoming them to the college, detailing their course schedule, providing the various student services available, and sharing the learning outcomes for each course in which the student has enrolled. [will need to work with IT to create this message] - 3.
-Faculty are required to include all learning outcomes on their course syllabi and to provide a copy of their syllabi to their division deans.
-These are reviewed each term to ensure that the outcomes listed on the syllabi match those in our outcomes management system.
-Student learning outcomes are also stored in a database in the Office of Academic Affairs, and are displayed by many faculty in Canvas, the College's Learning Management System. - 4.
-Program level learning outcomes are posted on the college website on the degree and certificate page. (ref #) - 5.
-Degree and certificate outcomes are clearly displayed in the college catalog (p.
-179 192 2016-17 catalog; ref #) need to update website to reflect current catalog
+The College is updating Banner and the course scheduling process to ensure students are aware of the learning outcomes in the courses they will be taking.
+When students enroll in a class, they will be able to view the student learning outcomes in the Banner enrollment course scheduling software.
+The course information, including learning outcomes and books required, will be found when a student clicks the course record number (crn) link which provides more details about the course.

+Student learning outcomes are posted on the college catalog, on the degree and certificate page (Ref.
+1.1 - RHC 2017-2018 catalog pages 194-207).

+Faculty are required to include all learning outcomes, policies on academic honesty, and information about DSPS accommodations, on their course syllabi and to provide a copy of their syllabi to their division deans.
+These are reviewed each term to ensure accuracy and that the learning outcomes listed on the syllabi match those in our outcomes management system.
+Student learning outcomes are also stored in a database in the Office of Academic Affairs, and many are also displayed in Canvas, the College's Learning Management System.

+• Ref.
+1.1 - RHC 2017-2018 catalog pages 194-207

-PLANS ARISING OUT OF THE SELF-EVALUATION PROCESS Actionable Improvement Plans IV.A.5
+PLANS ARISING OUT OF THE SELF-EVALUATION PROCESS Actionable Improvement Plan IV.A.5

-Actionable Improvement Plans IV.A.5
+Actionable Improvement Plan IV.A.5